The St. Lawrence University curriculum includes certain requirements that all students must complete. These are "general education" requirements.

 • FYP and FYS.
 These courses help students develop core skills necessary for a St. Lawrence education, including written and oral communication; critical reading and analysis; critical thinking and problem-solving; and research.

 • The Human Experience and the Natural World.
-This is a breadth requirement, which asks students to take at least one course in each of the university's broad divisions: Arts, Humanities, Social Sciences, and Natural Sciences (with Lab).
+This is a breadth requirement, which asks students to take at least one course in each of the university's broad divisions: Arts (ARTS), Humanities (HU), Social Sciences (SS), and Natural Sciences with Lab (NS-L).

 • Human Diversity: Culture and Communication.
-This requirement seeks to foster incultural competency and self-reflection on socia location.
+This requirement seeks to foster intercultural competency and self-reflection on social location.
 It can be fulfilled by two courses approved by the Academic Affairs Committee (signified by the DIV13 designation).
-A language course certified for the LANG designation or a semester-long off-campus study program (accompanied by a pre-program workshop and reflection and post-program reflection) may substitute for one of the DIV13 courses.
+A language course certified by the Academic Affairs Committee for the LANG designation or a semester-long off-campus study program (accompanied by a pre-program workshop and reflection and post-program reflection) may substitute for one of the DIV13 courses.

 • Quantitative and Logical Reasoning (QLR) and Environmental Literacy (EL).
 Students are required to take one course meeting each of these core competencies.
 As with the DIV13 and LANG designations, courses must be approved for QLR and EL by the Academic Affairs Committee.
 Note that all courses fulfilling any of these requirements will be so designated in the course catalog and APR2 course descriptions.
 Only SLU courses may fulfill these requirements, because of the rigorous approval process conducted by the on-campus committee.